top of page

 We use the Charangha music scheme which encourages children to listen to and appreciate different types of music including popular music.
 It also encourages children to learn vocabulary such as tempo, beat, pulse and pitch.
 The children are also encouraged to listen to the sounds of the different musical instruments they can hear.
 Children are given time to play imaginative games and make up stories, songs and dances.

 In art, the children are taught how to safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.
 We have a Creative Area whereby the children can access materials independently and participate in child-initiated activities; we study artists and illustrators throughout our topics.
 Child-initiated art activities are encouraged during continuous provision as well as art and craft skills being taught by the staff.
-We endeavour that children leave Reception with good art skills, as well as encouraging them to use their own ideas and techniques in their art and design work.
+We endeavour that children leave Reception with good art skills, as well as encouraging them to use

 2020 New Reception Early Learning Goals